vuthy55/studio/src/SYNC_ONLINE_CHANGELOG.md

 ## [Unreleased]

 ### Added
+- **`[IMPROVEMENT]`** Enhanced the user login flow for non-registered users.
+Instead of displaying a generic error message, the system now detects a failed login, presents a user-friendly toast notification explaining the issue, and provides a one-click action to switch to the sign-up form with the user's email pre-filled, streamlining the registration process.
 - **`[IMPROVEMENT]`** Implemented a major performance refactoring of the Admin Dashboard to address extremely slow Hot Module Replacement (HMR) times, which were taking up to 30 seconds for minor changes.
     - **Problem:** The application's development performance had degraded significantly, violating the core principle of a "fast and simple" architecture.
     - **Root Cause:** The `AdminPageV2.tsx` component had become a monolithic file containing the logic for all admin tabs.
 This forced the build system (Turbopack) to re-process the entire large component and its dependency graph on every minor change.